Chapter 1. Red Hat OpenStack Services on OpenShift overview

 | Enabled | Provides secure storage, provisioning and management of secrets such as passwords, encryption keys, and X.509 Certificates.
 This includes keying material such as Symmetric Keys, Asymmetric Keys, Certificates, and raw binary data. |

-Load-balancing (octavia) |
+Load balancing (octavia) |

-| Disabled | Provides Load Balancing-as-a-Service (LBaaS) for the cloud that supports multiple provider drivers.
-The reference provider driver (Amphora provider driver) is an open-source, scalable, and highly available load balancing provider.
+| Disabled | Provides load balancing as a service for the cloud that supports multiple provider drivers.
+The reference provider driver is amphora, which is an open-source, scalable, and highly available load balancing provider.
 It accomplishes its delivery of load balancing services by managing a fleet of virtual machines, collectively known as amphorae, which it creates on demand. |

 MariaDB |